 Implementation: Our Pedagogy in Teaching Reading Skills

 Children are involved in dedicated reading lessons each week, in addition to their English lessons.
-We take a whole class reading approach for these lessons during which teachers focus on a high-quality core text and use this to explicitly teach the skills of reading (outlined in the National Curriculum and the KS1 and KS2 test domains) through the use of V.I.P.E.R.S.
+We take a whole class reading approach for these lessons during which teachers focus on a high-quality core text and use this to explicitly teach the skills of reading (outlined in the National Curriculum).

 As a result of our high-quality curriculum design for reading, children make at least good progress in reading from their starting point.